vim-labs/materialui-pagination-component/README.md

       disableNext={false} // Disables the next page navigation button. page={page} // The current page.
-      totalPages={10} // The total number of pages. pageWindowLength={5} // The number of buttons or tabs shown when selectVariant !== "select". elevation={null} // Passed down to Material-UI Paper component. onChange={handleOnChange} // Callback when the page changes.
+      totalPages={10} // The total number of pages. elevation={null} // Passed down to Material-UI Paper component. onChange={handleOnChange} // Callback when the page changes.
     />